ava-labs/avalanche-docs/docs/nodes/maintain/chain-config-flags.md

 #### `state-sync-ids` (string):

 Comma separated list of node IDs (prefixed with `NodeID-`) to fetch state sync data from.
 An example setting of this field would be `--state-sync-ids="NodeID-7Xhw2mDxuDS44j42TCB6U5579esbSt3Lg,NodeID-MFrZFVCXPv5iCn6M9K6XduxGTYp891xXZ"`.
 If not specified (or empty), peers are selected at random.
-Defaults to empty string.
+Defaults to empty string (`""`).

 #### `state-sync-server-trie-cache` (int):